Blog

 A medically induced coma is a reversible state of deep unresponsiveness that is brought about by sedative administration in an attempt to protect the brain from traumatic damage.
 The sedatives trigger unconsciousness by suppressing various aspects of brain activity.
 This helps to lessen the energy requirements of the brain that would otherwise be used to sustain conscious arousal, enabling it to spend more energy on regeneration.
 Occasionally, doctors may resort to using cryotherapy or extreme hypothermia to help achieve or complement the effects of a medically induced coma[1].

-There are varying degrees of unresponsiveness that a person in a coma may experience.
-Healthcare specialists typically monitor the patient by running a series of simple tests that assess their level of responsivity, including their ability to speak, gesticulate, and exhibit involuntary reflexes, such as automatic reflexes and pupil dilation[2].
+Healthcare specialists typically monitor the patient in a medically-induced coma by running a series of simple tests that assess their level of responsivity, including their ability to speak, gesticulate, and exhibit involuntary reflexes, such as automatic reflexes and pupil dilation[2].
 It is usual for a person in a coma to lose their cognitive abilities yet to retain normal sleep patterns and brain activity pertaining to vital functions required for their survival, such as maintaining their heartbeat.[3]

 Medically Induced Coma vs. Sedation, Anesthesia, the Vegetative State, and Brain Death